PacLII Home | Databases | WorldLII | Search | Feedback

 (b) the Council is to meet within 1 month, or as soon as practicable, from the date on which the President of the Council receives the Bill;

-(c) the Minister or any other person who is required by the Government or the Council may attend the meeting called under paragraph (b), to assist the Council on matters arising out of the Bill or such other ms which the Council requests assistance on e on in discussing the Bill.
+(c) the Minister or any other person who is required by the Government or the Council may attend the meeting called under paragraph (b), to assist the Council on matters arising out of the Bill or such other matters which the Council requests assistance on in discussing the Bill.

 (2) The Council may propose changes to be made to the Bill.